Associate Professor in Latin Literature and Language

 - (under contract) Virgilio: Eneide Libro V, Milano: Fondazione Lorenzo Valla.

-- (in preparation) ed. with Rosa Andújar and Jackie Murray.
+- (forthcoming) ed. with Rosa Andújar and Jackie Murray.
 The Cambridge Companion to Classics and Race, Cambridge University Press.

-- (under submission) ed. with M. Hanses and G. Laterza.
-Homo bene figuratus inter disciplinas: Methodological Variations on a Single Passage (Vitruvius De Architectura III.1), under submission as a special issue of Ramus.
+- (forthcoming) ed. with M. Hanses and G. Laterza.
+Homo bene figuratus inter disciplinas: Methodological Variations on a Single Passage (Vitruvius De Architectura III.1), special issue of Ramus.

 - (2021) ed. with T. Geue.
 Unspoken Rome: Absence in Latin Literature and its Reception, Cambridge: Cambridge University Press.